-Parents often ask us during our Open Events how we balance high academic expectations and achievement with pastoral support and care.
-At STAHS, there is no balancing act – we simply do not believe that excellent academic outcomes come at the expense of the wellbeing of students, or that providing excellent pastoral care somehow diminishes academic outcomes.
+We are often asked how we balance high academic expectations and achievement with pastoral support and care.
+This question is, however, a non-starter: we simply do not believe that excellent academic outcomes come at the expense of the wellbeing of pupils or that providing excellent pastoral care somehow diminishes academic outcomes.
 There is no ‘balancing act’ because there is no sliding scale with pastoral care at one end and academic excellence at the other.

 At STAHS, pastoral care and academic excellence are not competing factors – they are two sides of the same coin.
-The young people most able to pursue their educational ambitions, take calculated academic risks and achieve top outcomes are those who feel happy, secure and supported at home and at school.
+We recognise that the young people most able to pursue their educational ambitions, take calculated academic risks and achieve top outcomes are those who feel happy, secure and supported at home and at school.
 This is why we take our responsibilities to nurture and care for our pupils very seriously.

 STAHS makes this commitment to our pupils and the proof is in the end product: every year, our leavers enter the world of university and work as settled, calm, enthusiastic and self-possessed young adults ready to take on the world.
 They know their own minds, know how to work with and understand others, and want to leave a positive mark on their world.
 Most importantly, they leave with the confidence that they can and will do just that.